 Why do mommy-shamers feel justified in sharing un-asked-for judgments with people they may not even know?
 These judgments are often motivated by a desire to do right by the child.
 It has been pointed out that during the COVID-19 pandemic mommy-shaming has reached a fever pitch6 as parents make new, difficult decisions about schooling, podding, and quarantining, often under enormous uncertainty.
 The people involved in these debates desperately want to protect the children involved.

-The problem arises when our social expectations shape the ways we interpret scientific data so that it confirms those exact social expectations.
+The problem arises when our social expectations shape the ways we interpret scientific data.

 But despite good intentions, specific instances of mommy-shaming are often harmful and unjustified.
 In many cases mommy-shaming involves advice that makes life harder for parents, and offers minimal, if any, benefits for the child.
 In other cases, like those surrounding COVID-19, the people involved simply cannot know whether their opinions are the right ones, regardless of how certain they may feel.